 However, many people don't know the actual names of literary elements, so they don't realize when they encounter them in everyday situations.

 While these literary elements are most commonly used, there are numerous other devices that are alive and used by writers often, which we'll cover in the literary elements list.

-Reasons to use literary elements in your writing:
+Tips to use literary elements